souradipp76/MM-PoE/paper/paper.md

 ## Implementation

 The effectiveness of MM-PoE hinges on the robustness of the scoring function and the accuracy of the elimination step.
-The scoring function can be any VLM-based likelihood estimator, such as vision language modeling likelihood or any of its alternatives like average log probability or calibrated log probability.
+The scoring function can be any VLM-based likelihood estimator, such as vision language modeling likelihood, or any of its alternatives like average log probability or calibrated log probability.
 Our implementation tests multiple such scoring functions to identify the most effective ones in both eliminating implausible options and accurately selecting the final answer.

 The MM-PoE method is designed to be model-agnostic, meaning it can be implemented using any existing VLM capable of scoring text options, and it is flexible enough to be adapted to different types of multiple-choice visual answering questions across various domains.
 The scoring functions were carefully chosen based on their theoretical alignment with the two-step elimination and prediction philosophy of MM-PoE.
 We conducted extensive parameter tuning and optimization to maximize the performance of both the elimination step and the final prediction accuracy.